aedera/anc2vec/README.md

 # Anc2Vec

-Anc2Vec is a method to embed GO terms into a Euclidean space.
+Anc2Vec is a method to embed GO terms into an Euclidean space.
 Embeddings are constructed to preserve ancestor terms and sub-ontology information.

 ## Embeddings availability